Harvard Triples Online Course Offerings

 The Future of Harvard’s Online Programs

 According to the dean of the Division of Continuing Education at Harvard University, the Extension School has increased its online course catalog significantly in recent years, largely in response to a growing demand.
 As reported by The Harvard Crimson last week, “Just four years ago, the Extension School offered 200 online courses, a number that has since tripled to 600.”
-At present, over 14,000 of the Faculty of Arts and Sciences 20,000 students enroll in at least one course at the Extension School, with approximately 65 percent taking courses online.
+At present, over 14,000 of the Faculty of Arts and Sciences 20,000 students enroll in at least one course at the Extension School and roughly 65% take courses online.
 In addition to the courses offered via the Division of Continuing Education, Harvard also offers courses via its HarvardX initiative.

 What’s next for Harvard University and its ambitious attempts to bring increased prestige to online learning?
 And can it further bridge the gap between the Harvard experience on campus and online?